ratt-ru/codex-africanus/docs/averaging-api.rst

-EXPOSURE        Effective         Sum                          No FLAG_ROW        Effective         Set if All Inputs Flagged    No UVW             Effective         Mean                         No WEIGHT          Effective         Mean                         No SIGMA           Effective         Mean                         No CHAN_FREQ       Nominal           Mean                         No CHAN_WIDTH      Nominal           Sum                          No DATA (vis)      Effective         Mean of Circular Quantities  No FLAG            Effective         Set if All Inputs Flagged    No WEIGHT_SPECTRUM Effective         Mean                         No SIGMA_SPECTRUM  Effective         Mean                         No
+EXPOSURE        Effective         Sum                          No FLAG_ROW        Effective         Set if All Inputs Flagged    No UVW             Effective         Mean                         No WEIGHT          Effective         Sum                          No SIGMA           Effective         Weighted Mean                No CHAN_FREQ       Nominal           Mean                         No CHAN_WIDTH      Nominal           Sum                          No DATA (vis)      Effective         Weighted Mean                No FLAG            Effective         Set if All Inputs Flagged    No WEIGHT_SPECTRUM Effective         Sum                          No SIGMA_SPECTRUM  Effective         Weighted Mean                No
 =============== ================= ============================ ===========

 Dask Implementation